 To address the issue, EMR provides something called consistent-view.
-By creating a DynamoDB database to track the data in S3, consistent view provides read-after-write consistency and improved performance.
-Consistent view can be added to and enabled in an EMR cluster.
+By creating a DynamoDB database to track the data in S3, the consistent view provides read-after-write consistency and improved performance.
+The consistent view can be added to and enabled in an EMR cluster.
 Be aware that there is a small cost overhead for consistent view’s DynamoDB usage.

 Transient and Long Running Clusters

 With EMR, you can choose between running a non-committed cluster, called a transient cluster, or a long-running cluster for larger workloads.
 With a transient cluster, after the processing job is done, the cluster will be automatically terminated.
 That ensures your AWS bill properly reflects your actual use.
 Transient clusters are particularly suitable for periodic jobs.

 A long-running cluster, on the other hand, is meant for persistent job execution.
 Imagine that you need to upload a huge amount of data for EMR processing.
 It can sometimes be inefficient to load it in smaller packages.
 With long-running clusters, you can query the cluster continuously or even periodically as it will be running even if there are no jobs in the queue.

 Making a long-running cluster is easy.
 As the administrator, you will need to choose NO for auto-termination in Advanced Options -> Steps.
 That’s it!